1. Confirm Your Enrollment

 How to ensure you arrive ready to thrive!

 Our mission of ecological thinking and action has never been more important than it is right now.
 The Earth needs us to succeed.
 We are at a juncture of climate crisis, global health concerns, and civil unrest.
 We are on the precipice of radical change!
 To be prepared for the uphill battles ahead we need to prepare, grow our skill sets, and focus sustainable community development.
 With that in mind, we want to lay some foundation for you so that you can bring your best self forward and arrive at Sterling ready to make the most of your time here.

-Living in community isn’t always easy.
+Living in a community isn’t always easy.
 In fact, it can be pretty intense.
 Working together to resolve conflicts, understand one another, collaborate and – sometimes – agree to disagree – takes grit, patience and most of all practice.
 We have to work at it every day and it’s a true labor of love.

 Scroll all the way down this page to get more details!